-The Biharu water board oversees the water system, including collecting fees and maintenance of the water system.
-EWB-GA will work closely with the board to equip them with the training and resources necessary to ensure the project’s sustainability.
+The Biharu Water Board oversees the local water system, including collecting fees and maintaining the water system.
+EWB-GA will work closely with the board to provide the training and resources necessary to ensure the project’s sustainability.

 Current Project Status

-The pandemic has prohibited team from visiting the community.
-They are currently planning and executing work they are able to complete remotely.
+The pandemic has prohibited the team from visiting the community, though some tasks have been implemented remotely.
 EWB-GA has successfully: